 Language academies are constantly looking for native English teachers since there is such a high turnover in the English teaching field in Madrid.
 However, it may be trickier to find a job at a language academy because most require you to have a work permit—very few, if any, will sponsor your visa.
 On the other hand, many language academies will hire native English speakers and pay them under the table.
 It is not legal and there is very little job security since employment can be terminated at any given moment.
 It won’t help your visa-less situation (if that happens to be the case) but it will definitely help fill your wallet.

 If you are an adventurous sort and not too worried about all that legal mumbo jumbo, you may want to tempt fate and look into teaching at an academy.
 Academies also give you an opportunity to teach adults, if teaching children isn’t really your thing.
 Many academies require you to be TEFL or TESOL certified.
 If you aren’t, you will want to look into taking a course and getting certified.
 Not having a work permit may be a hindrance, but not being TEFL certified will make it almost impossible to get a job at an academy.
-Two good places to look at for language academies job openings are Loquo (Spanish Craigslist) and In Madrid (Madrid’s English language newspaper).
+One good place to look at for language academies job openings is Loquo (Spanish Craigslist).

 Many English teachers give private classes to supplement their teaching income.
 Many people find jobs simply through word of mouth.
 If you are working as a language assistant at a school, chances are some of the Spanish teachers will approach you and ask if you are interested in giving them private classes or that they know so-and-so who is looking for a private tutor.
 Don’t be afraid to ask around yourself if nobody mentions anything—90% of the time teachers know someone who wants to take private English classes.